 • Petrol and parking costs

-The amount you offer your creditors is based on how much surplus income is left after you’ve covered your priority household bills, other expenses, and living costs.
-These are known as your priority debts.
+What you offer your creditors is based on how much is left after you have covered your priority household bills, other expenses, and living costs.

 • Unsecured loans